IBM/jenkins101/lab-01/README.md

 ## Create a Jenkins Pipeline

+1. Make sure a project `springclient-ns` exists in OpenShift,
+1. if no `springclient-ns` project exists, create it from the cloud shell,

+    ```
+    oc new-project springclient-ns
+    ```

-1. Open the OpenShift web console,
+1. Or via the UI, open the OpenShift web console,
 1. From the top navigation dropdown, go to the `Cluster Console`,
 1. Go to Administration > Projects,
 1. Filter projects by `springclient-ns`,